Fallow Lodge

 Fallow Lodge is located in the Waikato, halfway between Hamilton and Auckland City.

 The cabin is set on poles on the edge of a hill, floating above a gully.
-Surrounded by farmland dotted with native bush, you'll have serene views over pasture and in the distance, the Waikato River.
-The melodic tunes of tui, fantails, wood pigeons, and wild peacocks are music to the ears.
-If you're quiet enough, you may find the deer greeting you in the paddock just outside.
+Surrounded by farmland dotted with native bush, you'll have serene views over pasture and, in the distance, the Waikato River.
+The melodic tunes of tui, fantails, wood pigeons, and wild peacocks are music to the ears, while the deer and sheep graze gracefully around the property.
+Just shake the jar of feed, and they’ll come right up to the cabin.

 Venture onto the deck, where an outdoor bath awaits.
-What better way to unwind than taking in the view while taking a hot soak?
+What better way to unwind than taking in the view while enjoying a hot soak?
 Inside, the rustic wooden interior radiates warmth.
-The crackling fire and comfy armchairs add to the cosiness.
-In a separate room, a luxurious super-king bed has views out through the tree tops - making you feel like you're sleeping amongst the branches.
+The crackling fire and comfy armchairs add to the coziness.
+In a separate room, a luxurious super-king bed has views out through the treetops—making you feel like you're sleeping amongst the branches.

-Distinctive features are dotted around the property, from sculptures in the hills to a hammock and a swing in the trees - adding character and uniqueness to every corner.
-Meanwhile, the resident deer gracefully graze on the hills.
+Distinctive features are dotted around the property, from sculptures in the hills and outdoor games to a swing in the trees and a boat on the pond—adding character and charm to every corner.

 • Sleeps 2